conradbeach/dotfiles/mac_setup_manual_steps.md

 - [ ] Uncheck "Automatically rearrange Spaces based on most recent use".
 - [ ] Check "Group windows by application"

+### Notifications & Focus
+- [ ] Check "Allow notifications: When mirroring or sharing the display"

 ### Internet Accounts
 - [ ] Turn on Calendars for personal Google account.